 m.
 Failure to carry out a product recall.

 n.
 The failure to include other violations, occurrence or conditions in Imminent Danger to the Public Health shall not be construed as a determination that such other violations, occurrences or conditions are not or may not be considered an imminent danger to the public health.

 35. "Inedible" means adulterated or not intended for use as human food.

 36. "Inspector" means an agent of the Rhode Island Department of Health, as defined in R.I.
 Gen. Laws § 21-31-21.

-37. "Juice" means the aqueous liquid expressed or extracted from one or more fruits or vegetables, purees of the edible portions of one of more fruits or vegetables, or any concentrates of such liquid or puree.
+37. "Juice" means the aqueous liquid expressed or extracted from one (1) or more fruits or vegetables, purees of the edible portions of one (1) or more fruits or vegetables, or any concentrates of such liquid or puree.

-38. "Label" means a display of written, printed, or graphic matter upon the immediate container of any article; and a requirement made by or under authority of these Regulations that any word, statement, or other information appear on the label shall not be considered to be complied with unless such word, statement, or other information also appears on the outside container or wrapper, if any there be, of the retail package of such article, or is easily legible through the outside container or wrapper, as defined in the federal Food, Drug and Cosmetic Act, 21 U.S.C. § 321(k).
+38. "Label" means a display of written, printed, or graphic matter upon the immediate container of any article; and a requirement made by or under authority of this Part that any word, statement, or other information appear on the label shall not be considered to be complied with unless such word, statement, or other information also appears on the outside container or wrapper, if any there be, of the retail package of such article, or is easily legible through the outside container or wrapper, as defined in the Federal Food, Drug and Cosmetic Act, 21 U.S.C. § 321(k).